Pakistan Navy Flotilla Visits Oman During Overseas Deployment - UrduPoint

 Pakistan Navy Flotilla Visits Oman During Overseas Deployment

-Mission Commander along with Commanding Officer also called on Commander Said Bin Sultan Naval Base and Director General Operations and Plans of Royal Navy of Oman.
+Mission Commander along with Commanding Officer also called on Commander Said Bin Sultan Naval Base and DG Ops and Plans of Royal Navy of Oman.

 During the port stay, various bilateral activities including exchange visits onboard afloat units, orientation visits of military installations and coordination meetings were undertaken.